 If you haven’t been using heat protecting products on your hair, I guarantee you will see a huge difference in how your finished hairstyle will look and feel and ultimately you will find that your hair is in better condition because you are using these thermal protects on your hair.

-Truth: Aside from bone marrow, hair is the fastest growing tissue in the body.
+Hair Fact: Aside from bone marrow, hair is the fastest growing tissue in the body.

 Yes, very much true.